- Learning Objectives

 Final grades are determined using the following weights:

-* At lectures (unless simultaneously enrolled in another course or in a distant time zone) and sections.
+* At lectures (unless simultaneously enrolled in another course) and sections.

 Problem sets and the final project are evaluated along axes of correctness, design, and style, with scores ordinarily computed as 3 × correctness + 2 × design + 1 × style.
 Scores are normalized across teaching fellows and comfort levels at term’s end, so mid-semester comparisons among students of scores are not reliable indicators of standing.